jguillermofc/Pair-Potential-Energy/README.md

     * 3.4.
 PPF-based archiving
 4. Conclusions and future work

-**If a more detailed explanation is needed, we recommend reading the notebook side by side with a copy of the paper.**
+**If a more detailed explanation is needed, we recommend reading the content of this repository side by side with a copy of the paper.**

 ## **Supplementary material**